cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-projects.md

 Think of your record key as the key that enables you to *write and create* runs.
 However, it has nothing to do with being able to *read or see* runs once they are recorded.

 {% note warning  %}
-If your Record Key is accidentally exposed, you should remove it and generate a new one from our [Dashboard](https://on.cypress.io/dashboard).
+If your Record Key is accidentally exposed, you should remove it and generate a new one from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.
 {% endnote %}

 # Public vs Private Projects